Slack alternatives: why should you consider them and what are the best ones?

 In case your team needs to offer great support since this Slack alternative doesn’t offer native tools for customer experience, you’ll need to signup and pay for additional tools to fully support customers.
 That means extra cost, and extra-work to handle your support tickets and chats since they might be spread over a variety of unrelated tools.

-Unlike Slack and Mattermost, Element joins Rocket.Chat as one of the safest team collaboration platforms because it has end-to-end encryption.
+Unlike Slack and Mattermost, Element joins Rocket.Chat as one of the safest Slack alternatives because it has end-to-end encryption.
 It is developed on the Matrix platform and your data gets stored in a private server.

 This is visible in their UX, which ends up not being friendly for non-technical users and hindering the day-to-day operations of some team members.

-Who seeks on-premise hosting may not consider Element the ideal platform since this feature is only available in the Platinum plan, which has a more expensive cost when compared to other team collaboration platforms.
+Who seeks on-premise hosting may not consider Element the ideal platform since this feature is only available in the Platinum plan, which has a more expensive cost when compared to other Slack competitors.

 Team collaboration tools are shaping the way businesses see communication nowadays.
 As a McKinsey survey points out, users at companies expect deeper structural and organizational changes.
 For example, 66% of them expect day-to-day work to become more project-based instead of team or function-based, as 72% expect teams can self-organize way better.

-Either way, it’s very important to check on these Slack alternatives and see which one fits best for your needs.
-We strongly believe Rocket.Chat is the best option due to its open-source nature and because it offers both omnichannel and team collaboration native features.
+It’s very important to check on these Slack alternatives and see which one fits best for your needs.
+If you are looking for high data security standards and wide customization options, we strongly believe Rocket.Chat is the best option.
+Due to its open-source nature and because it offers both omnichannel and team collaboration native features, it's a well-rounded option for anybody looking to compensate on Slack's drawbacks.

 Not to mention the benefit of having a huge community of developers working daily to improve the software, creating one of the most secure and comprehensive hubs in the market.